Decentralized Multi-Agents by Imitation of a Centralized Controller: Methods

 \subsection{Curse of dimensionality and some reliefs}

 When training a centralized expert, both the observation space and action space can grow exponentially.
-For example, if we use a DQN for our centralized expert then the number of output nodes will typically grow exponentially.
+For example, if we use a DQN for our centralized expert then the number of output nodes will typically grow exponentially with respect to the number of agents.
 This is due to each output needing to correspond to an element in the joint action space $\prod_{i=1}^M \mathcal{A}_i$.

+One way to deal with the exponential growth in the joint action space is, rather than requiring the centralized expert to move all agents simultaneously, we can restrict it to moving only one agent at a time, while the others default to a ``do nothing" action (assuming one is available).
+Effectively this mean the growth in the action space is now linear with respect to the number of agents.
+We provide an experiment where we were able to decentralize such an expert in Section~\ref{subsec:dqns-otex}.

-This problem has been studied by QMIX \cite{qmix} and VDNs (Value-Decomposition Networks) \cite{sunehag2017value}, where exponential scaling of the output space is solved by having separate $Q$ values for each agent and then using the sum as a system $Q$.
-Other techniques such as action branching \cite{tavakoli2018action} have also been considered.
+This problem has also been studied by QMIX \cite{qmix} and VDNs (Value Decomposition Networks) \cite{sunehag2017value}, where exponential scaling of the output space is solved by having separate $Q$ values for each agent and then using the sum as a system $Q$.
+Due to the nature of the reduction technique, these approaches require their own theorems of convergence.
+Other techniques such as action branching \cite{tavakoli2018action} have been considered.
+An experiment where we decentralize QMIX/VDN-like centralized expert models (which grow linearly in the number of output nodes) can be found in Section Section~\ref{subsec:dqns-otex}.

-In our experiments, we use DDPG (with Gumbel-Softmax action selection if the environment is discrete, as MADDPG does also) to avoid the exploding input nodes of the observation space, as well as exploding output nodes of the action space.
-Under this paradigm, the input and output nodes only grow linearly with the number of agents.
+In our experiments, we use DDPG (with Gumbel-Softmax action selection if the environment is discrete, as MADDPG does also) to avoid the exploding number of input nodes of the observation space, as well as exploding number of output nodes of the action space.
+Under this paradigm, the input and output nodes only grow linearly with the number of agents, as the output nodes of a neural network in DDPG is the chosen joint action, as opposed to a DQN, where the output nodes must enumerate all possible joint actions.